Survey shows surprising high levels of wasted spend. How to fix it.

 Diana Ngo, Senior Director of Finance at YourMechanic, says that moving to a comprehensive spend management system has helped her company get a handle on this kind of wasted spend.
 “Airbase makes it easy to see if someone else has the same app.
 So now it’s easy for the finance team and managers across the company to ask, ‘why don’t we just use the tools we already have?’
 The visibility really helps us make better decisions as a company.
 We’ve saved a good 5% in recurring spend with the visibility and control that Airbase has given us.”

-Want to get a handle on your budget for 2021 by gaining more control over card spending?
+Want to get a handle on your budget for 2021 by gaining more control over wasted spend?
 Contact Airbase now.

 Airbase offers a one platform solution to manage all non-payroll spend.
 It provides oversight and control over spending with real-time reporting and automatic syncing directly to your general ledger.
 Control all payments – physical cards, virtual cards, ACH, and checks – from one place.
 Close faster.
 Empower employees.
 Control spend.